A tower connecting gauge groups to string topology: The tower of approximations of a mapping space

 Then $H_A$ is equivalent to the strict pushout $A \barsmash A$, because the bottom map is an $h$-cofibration.
 This gives a square

 from which we see that the bottom map is an equivalence.
-For $i > 2$ simply replace one of the two copies of $A$ by the space $A^{\barsmash (i-1)}$. \end{proof}
+When $i > 2$, simply replace one of the two copies of $A$ by the space $A^{\barsmash (i-1)}$. \end{proof}

-\subsection{Proof that the Tower is Correct}
+\subsection{Proof that the tower is correct}

+As in Def. \ref{smash} above, let $X$ be a finite $q$-cofibrant retractive space over $B$, and let $E$ be an ex-fibration over $B$.

-\begin{prop} $F(X) = \Sigma^\infty \Map_B(X,E)$ as defined above in \ref{smash} takes weak equivalences between $q$-cofibrant retractive spaces over $B$ to level equivalences of spectra.
-In particular, $F$ is a homotopy functor on the relative CW complexes over $B$. \end{prop} \begin{proof} Since the spaces are modified to be well-based, it suffices to do this for the functor $\Map_B(X,E)$.
+\begin{prop} $F(X) = \Sigma^\infty \Map_B(X,E)$ is a homotopy functor on the category of $q$-cofibrant retractive spaces over $B$. \end{prop} \begin{proof} We prove $F(X)$ takes weak equivalences between $q$-cofibrant retractive spaces over $B$ to level equivalences of spectra.
+Since all of our mapping spaces are well-based, it suffices to prove this fact for the functor $\Map_B(X,E)$.
 By Ken Brown's lemma, it suffices to take an acyclic $q$-cofibration $X \ra Y$ and show that

 is a weak equivalence.
-So take the square
+So take the square of based spaces

-where the $+$ means disjoint basepoint and is there to remind us that the map must be an isomorphism on homotopy groups at all points.
-The right-hand vertical map is a weak equivalence (actually an acyclic fibration) if we can show the dotted diagonal map exists.
-This is equivalent to
+The right-hand vertical map is a weak equivalence if we can show the desired lift always exists.
+This is equivalent to finding a lift in the square

 Since $E \ra B$ is a $q$-fibration, it suffices to show that the left-hand vertical map is an acyclic $q$-cofibration.
-This is the main axiom for checking that (compactly generated) spaces form a monoidal model category, and it follows from a similar condition on the generating maps $S^{n-1} \ra D^n$ and $D^n \times \{0\} \ra D^n \times I$ as in \cite{hovey1999model}, so we are done.
+This is the main axiom for checking that (compactly generated) spaces form a monoidal model category.
+It is proven by a standard argument found in \cite{hovey1999model}, so we are done.
 Alternatively, the homotopy invariance of mapping spaces from cofibrant objects to fibrant objects could also be deduced from the results of Dwyer and Kan on hammock localization \cite{dwyerkanfunction}. \end{proof}